Showing posts with label AP Human Geography. Show all posts

 Homeschool AP Human Geography: DIY Large-Format Maps for Reference

-I wasn't super excited when Will chose to study AP Human Geography this year, but it is actually a fascinating subject, and now I'm stoked that we get to learn it!
+I wasn't super excited when the older kid chose to study AP Human Geography this year, but it is actually a fascinating subject, and now I'm stoked that we get to learn it!

 As I was reading through other instructors' AP Human Geography syllabi, I came across a reference map project that I shamelessly stole.

-And then Will and I spread out across the floor and assembled them!
+And then the big kid and I spread out across the floor and assembled them!

 I have the perfect method to assemble these maps so that they stay together but there's no tape on the front.
 You don't want your maps to fall apart, but you also want to be able to write and draw on them!
 What you do is first glue them together with a glue stick on their overlapping edges, and then immediately flip each one over and run Scotch tape along all the seams on the back.
 It is THE perfect method, and I expect you to do it only this way from now on.

-When we had all the maps assembled, Will spent a few days labeling each one:
+When we had all the maps assembled, the kid spent a few days labeling each one:

 So excited to label them that we couldn't even unpack from our camping trip first!